ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 }
 ```

-If we have a primitive type-only tuple without tuples inside it, we can just have specialized tuple types that don't talk with the allocator.
+By creating these extra primitive-only tuples, we avoid talking with the allocator.
 This resulted in a 118% improvement in runtime, down to 3.4ms.
 We were at 7.4ms before.
 This is ~1170% improvement from baseline.

-However, this is where the low hanging fruit ends.
-My final result will be 1.55ms, and this remaining 1.9ms will be difficult to eliminate. **But let's take a detour for a moment**, it's time to support recursion in a better way.
+However, this is where the low-hanging fruit ends.
+My final result will be 1.55ms, and the remaining 1.9ms will be difficult to shave off. **But let's take a detour for a moment**, because it's time to improve our support for recursive functions.

 ## Optimization 6: Trampolines

 This item will explain the implementation of Tail-Call optimization, but we won't gain much performance yet.
 At this point in the competition, I was worried about recursion.
-Let's take a look at fib again:
+Let's take a look at the classical recursive Fibonacci algorithm again:

 ```
 let fib = fn (n) => {